aws-samples/aws-trusted-advisor-glue-aggregator-terraform/README.md

 # aws-trusted-advisor-glue-aggregator

 Code to deploy a solution to:
-- periodically aggregate the Trusted Advisor checks results from different accounts to a centralised account, using AWS Lambda, AWS IAM, Amazon S3 and Amazon SQS
+- periodically aggregate the Trusted Advisor results from different accounts to a centralised account, using AWS Lambda, AWS IAM, Amazon S3 and Amazon SQS
 - run analysis or report SQL queries on the aggregated data, using Amazon Athena, AWS Glue, Amazon S3

  ## Table of Contents